timhagel/MeloTTS-Docker-API-Server/README.md

 # MeloTTS API Server
 A quick easy way to access [MeloTTS](https://github.com/myshell-ai/MeloTTS) through REST API calls.

 Currently only locked to english with american accent.
-You can just change the hardcode speaker_ids if needed.
+Easy fix if requested, or you can just change the hardcode speaker_ids before build if needed.

 ## Usage
 Assuming you have docker installed and setup